voidtrance/voron-klipper-extensions/README.md

 settling_sample: True
 ```

-With in the Mainsail/Fluidd UI console panel, you can perform any of the following commands:
+Within the Mainsail/Fluidd UI console panel, you can perform any of the following commands:
 ```
 PROBE
 PROBE SETTLING_SAMPLE=0